 The Struggle to Break into Major Categories

 Almost exactly two years later, Netflix debuted its first original feature: Cary Fukunaga’s Beasts of No Nation, starring Idris Elba.
 The streamer stuck to its guns with day-and-date release.
 But major US theater chains refused to show the film, which ultimately ran a quiet limited theatrical run.
 It marked the beginning to Netflix’s theatrical release strategy, one without fanfare or interest in box office returns.
-Instead, Netflix approaches theatrical release as the checking of a box—for the filmmakers working with the streamer and to hit the Academy Award eligibility requirement.
-(The Academy of Motion Picture Arts and Sciences traditionally requires a basic theatrical release for eligibility purposes.)
-Despite an Oscars campaign—and even a Golden Globe nomination for Elba—
+Instead, Netflix approaches theatrical release as the checking of a box—for the filmmakers working with the streamer and to hit the Academy Award eligibility requirement. ( The Academy of Motion Picture Arts and Sciences traditionally requires a basic theatrical release for eligibility purposes.)
+Despite an Oscars campaign—and even a Golden Globe nomination for Elba—Beasts was shut out by the Academy.

 Globally, the film industry took issue with Netflix’s attitude towards theatrical releases.
 The streaming platform debuted two films at the 2017 Cannes Film Festival: Bong Joon Ho’s Okja and Noah Baumbach’s The Meyerowitz Stories.
 Its mere presence proved a source of tension.
 While both films were eligible to compete for festival prizes—Okja competed for Palme d’Or, the festival’s top prize—the festival amended the rules going forward that barred films without French theatrical distribution from competing.
 Netflix subsequently refused to screen films in 2018 and 2019 over the rule change.
 (However, Da 5 Bloods was slated to premiere out of competition before the 2020 festival’s cancelation due to COVID-19.)
 In South Korea, a trio of major theater chains, which make up 93% of theaters, refused to show Okja on similar grounds.